 This fresh cheese is so easy to make at home and infinitely customizable.
 It makes a great gift or part of a spread for guests, and you can control exactly what's used for flavouring.

-- Coat with whatever you like: you can go for a spicy cheese with chili flakes, a little more mild with za'atar, or even fresh herbs if serving immediately.
+- Coat with whatever you like: you can go for a spicy cheese with chili flakes, a little more mild with za'atar spice blend, or even fresh herbs if serving immediately.

 - It only needs a few ingredients: the base recipe is only 2 ingredients, and you add the herbs and spices if you want to.

-- It's a good first step: if you're interesting in making your own cheese but not sure where to begin, this is the best place to start.
+- It's a good first step: if you're interested in making your own cheese but not sure where to begin, this is the best place to start.
 Baby steps!

 Ingredients